adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 	/* page */
 	.deliveryAndReturns {}

-The page styles intefered with the module styles.
+The page styles inherited the module styles causing regression.

-## What about common styles used in many places e.g. buttons?
+## What about common styles e.g. buttons?

-Depending on your visual design requirements buttons can be problematic because they often have different spacing, floating, and other display rules depending on their location, not to mention media queries.
+Depending on your visual design requirements buttons can be problematic.
+They often have different spacing, floating, and other display rules depending on their location.
+There is also Media Queries to consider.

 As a very *simple* example: in one module a primary button might be floated right within a container that has some text to the left of it.
 And in another module it might be centered with a fixed width and some small text beneath with `margin-bottom` for spacing.